gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 - `disable_init` (attribute): When `true`, skip automatic initialization of the backend by Terragrunt.
 Some backends have support in Terragrunt to be automatically created if the storage does not exist.
 Currently `s3` and `gcs` are the two backends with support for automatic creation.
 Defaults to `false`.

+- `generate` (attribute): Configure Terragrunt to automatically generate a `.tf` file that configures the remote state backend.
+This is a map that expects two properties:
+    - `path`: The path where the generated file should be written.
+If a relative path, it'll be relative to the Terragrunt working dir (where the terraform code lives).
+    - `if_exists`: What to do if a file already exists at `path`.
+Valid values are: `overwrite` (overwrite the existing file), `skip` (skip code generation and leave the existing file as-is), `error` (exit with an error).

 - `config` (attribute): An arbitrary map that is used to fill in the backend configuration in Terraform.
 All the properties will automatically be included in the Terraform backend block (with a few exceptions: see below).
 For